 Cryptic Rock – Most certainly not.
 It goes along with your career, which has been unpredictable in a way.
 The format that you are going for here is very unique.
 It could not get boring; because there is no redundancy here.

 Uli Roth – Yes.
 In the first set, the songs or the music pieces are extremely varied in what they are.
 There’s no formula there.
 Each one of them tells a completely different story in its own right.
 Some of them are very challenging to play.
 That is when I’m comparing it to the Rock set; the Scorpion set I can do pretty much in my sleep.
-I’m looking forward to that, to having these challenges, and also playing several pieces which are very rare and that I haven’t played in a long time.
+I’m looking forward to that, to having these challenges, and also playing several pieces that are very rare and that I haven’t played in a long time.

 Uli Roth – I have already recorded a lot in the last two years.
 Some of these pieces have been fully recorded now, but not yet mixed.
 I was hoping to have some of it ready for the tour, but I suck when it comes to these things.
 I’m always late when it comes to releasing recordings.
 It’s been the story of my life.
 (Laughs) Eventually, I will come up with the goods.